 After you introduce your new dog to your resident pet, you can introduce your new dog to your home.

-Keep an eye on your new dog as he investigates, and when he’s checked everything out, bring him to an open part of your home, away from the front door.
-Then, you can have your helper bring your resident dog in.
+Keep an eye on your new dog as he investigates.
+When he’s checked everything out, bring him to an open area of your home, away from the front door.
+Cramped spaces can lead to jockeying for position and accidental scuffles.

-Daily Life: After You Introduce a New Dog
+Daily Life After Introducing a New Dog

 Maintain your resident dog’s typical daily schedule, and try to set aside one-on-one time with each dog, like going for solo walks.

-Always be aware of signs of brewing tension between your dogs, like low growling, hard stares and body blocking.
+Always be aware of signs of brewing tension between your dogs, like low growling, hard stares, and body blocking.
 If you notice any of these signs, you should intervene immediately.

 Look for playful interactions without signs of guarding, like standing over the toy or snapping at the other dog if he gets too close to it.

+Alone time is an important aspect of the getting-to-know-you process.
 Whether you’re leaving the house for the day or just taking a shower, always separate your dogs when you can’t watch them.
-This obviously keeps them safe when you’re not around to supervise, but it also provides them with downtime apart from one another.
+This obviously keeps them safe, but it also provides them with downtime apart from one another.

 But that nonstop play can tip over into inappropriate behavior when dogs get overtired.
 Giving your dogs a break from one another allows them to relax and regroup.

 It can take months before your new dog and resident dog mellow into true comfort with one another, so have patience with them as they get used to siblinghood.

 Always acknowledge positive interactions between your dogs and enjoy watching the lifelong friendship bloom.

 Featured Image: iStock.com/YuriyS